NEW RULES DRAFTED THE COULD ALLOW COMMERCIAL BUSINESS IN MO HEIGHTS

 The Rule: The development must not cause our roads to fail.

-Gridlock = Danger: When an intersection fails (Level of Service F), it blocks ambulances, fire trucks, and evacuation routes.
+Gridlock = Danger: The minor street approaches at the unsignalized SH-82 & Valley Road/J W Drive intersection currently operate at Level of Service (LOS) F. When an intersection fails, it blocks ambulances, fire trucks, and evacuation routes.

 Don't just say "I don't like it."
 Give the Commissioners a legal reason to vote NO.

-Action: Write to the County Planner and demand an Independent Third-Party Review of the Traffic Study and Fiscal Impact Study, paid for by the applicant but managed by the County.
+Action: Write to the County Planner and demand an Independent Third-Party Review of the revised January 2026 Traffic Study, paid for by the applicant but managed by the County.

 State the Rule: "Commissioners, the 1041 regulations prohibit lowering the Level of Service on our roads."

 State the Demand: "You must deny the variance to protect public safety.
-If the project doesn't fit the road, the project must change."
+If the project doesn't fit the road, the project must shrink."